cyd3r/ransac/README.md

-An implementation of the RANSAC algorithm.
-The goal is to provide a GPU implementation as well and compare the two.
+An implementation of the RANSAC algorithm on the GPU using NVIDIA CUDA.

 ## Requirements